akauppi/firebase-jest-testing/APPROACH.md

 ## Using native `fetch()` so early

 The underlying aim in moving to Node's native `fetch` API is minimizing the number of dependencies.
-At one point, `test:fns:greet` started to fail and I it wasn't sure which change had done that.
+At one point, `test:fns:greet` started to fail and it wasn't clear which change had done that.
 Instead of going up/down `node-fetch` versions, I decided to ditch it.

-If someone needs support for Node.js < 17.5, re-establishing that (by adding the `node-fetch` dependency) should be relatively easy.
-If no-one does, well... :)